RandomVertebrate/PipeWrapper/README.md

 This is not the case for pipes with bends.

 This calculates a shape of strip that can be wrapped around a given pipe with arbitrary bends.

+MATLAB code and a dumb-translated Python version with a matplotlib "GUI"